logo

 While changing into pajamas, repeat, “Me pongo el pijama!” and hold up the clothes and say together “pijama.”

-The key to this is repetition and association of name to object or phrase to action.
+The key is repetition and associating a name with an object or phrase with an action.
 This is a guaranteed way to teach new vocabulary.

 Download FREE Spanish Chores Flashcards